Lawrence908/AstrID/README.md

 ## Documentation

-For detailed documentation, development guides, and deployment information, please visit our documentation site or check the project wiki.
+For container workflow guidance (build → push → deploy), see `docs/docker.md`.
+For additional documentation, development guides, and deployment information, please visit our documentation site or check the project wiki.

 ## License